LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 Each time you run the script, a .tree file is generated that stores the last state of the modified diagram.

 ## List of the working commands:
-The following commands are correctly implemented and are working inside the script, when the field "Insert command:" appears;
+The following commands are correctly implemented and are working inside the script, when the field "Insert command: " appears:
 ```
 clear or c
 quit or q